plandes/deepnlp/doc/md/ner-example.md

 ### Command Line

-Everything can be done with the harness script:
+Everything can be done with the [harness.py] script:
 ```bash
 # get the command line help using a thin wrapper around the framework
 ./harness.py -h